Bhodikorn/AWS-rainfall/README.md

 The web application is developed in Django framework.
 In this project, it consists of 2 Django projects for frontend and backend.
 Each Django project is deployed in a container and contains all dependecies required to be able to handle the processes.
 - **Frontend**
 contains the HTML, CSS, JS for the user interface of the web application.
 It will also call the APIs in the backend side as well.

+	- `/dashboard`
+	The dashboard display the precipitation visualization over Thailand on selected day.

 - **Backend**:
 contains the Python script for handling all APIs call from the frontend.
 Here are the list of APIs.